CollinLBauer/scratch/README.md

 ## Collin Bauer

-This is a repository for random odds and ends that I use from time to time.
+This is a repository for random odds and ends that I may use from time to time.
 It serves no greater purpose.